makrai/notes/lee22-meta-learning-survey.md

   * MT (Gu+ 2018)
   * ASR (Hsu+ 2020; Winata+ 2020a; Chen+ 2020d; Xiao+ 2021)
-* For the meta-learning methods aiming at learning the initial parameters like MAML (will be introduced in Section 4.1), the network architecture used in all tasks must have the same network architecture
+* For the meta-learning methods aiming at learning the initial parameters like MAML (will be introduced in Section 4.1), the network architecture have to be the same in all tasks
   * hE vocabularies in different tasks are different
   * unified word embeddings across languages are required
-  * Gu+ (2018) uses the universal lexical representation to overcome the mismat
+  * Gu+ (2018): universal lexical representation to overcome the mismatch
     * Jiatao Gu, Yong Wang, Yun Chen, Victor O. K. Li, and Kyunghyun Cho.
 2018 Meta-learning for low-resource neural machine translation EMNLP 2018
   * multilingual pretrained models as encoders, such as M-BERT (Devlin+ 2019)